 To guarantee the sustainability and responsibility of our entity, the budget is constantly monitored.
 In addition, policies and systematic procedures are applied to control economic management in terms of evaluation and authorization in contracting suppliers, making purchases, invoicing and payment, following criteria of economic sustainability, quality and ethics.
 Every year we submit to an audit of accounts; in 2021 it was carried out by Pleta Auditors.

 Development, training and identity

 During the year 2022, almost 9,000 professionals from the Pere Tarrés Foundation were trained, most of them online, the training offer and the skills development possibilities of the entity's team.
 E-learning training has continued to be an option to be able to reach geographically dispersed teams and to be able to share virtual spaces with other colleagues, as well as the professionalization of the different groups.

-During 2021, work on the identity and values of the team with the entity was deepened, as well as developing spaces for spirituality and interiority.
-In this sense, a conference was held in which foundations such as evangelical roots and ecclesial belonging, the dignity of the human person and social, economic and political life at the service of the person were worked on.
+During 2022, work on the identity and values of the team with the entity was deepened, as well as developing spaces for spirituality and interiority.

 Occupational risk prevention